maialsh/ORCA/orca/src/cmd/README_chatbot.md

 ## License

-This module is part of the BinSleuth framework and follows the same licensing terms.
+This module is part of the ORCA framework and follows the same licensing terms.